Work near you

 We are digging small trenches either by hand-digging or with the use of a vacuum excavator, before scanning for existing below-ground utilities.
 Some survey locations include public roads which may require either a full road closure or lane closure with temporary traffic lights.

-We will be installing small survey nails along and near to the proposed route, this includes on private land and public pathways or roads.
+We have installed a number of small survey nails along and near to the proposed route, this includes on private land and public pathways or roads.

-These survey nails will enable us to identify the geographic coordinates of the proposed route and associated works.
-This will help us with our designs which in turn also helps us to better plan how we would build the project.
+These survey nails enable us to identify the geographic coordinates of the proposed route and associated works.
+This is helps us with our designs which in turn also helps us to better plan how we would build the project.

-- It is also possible that our staff will re-visit the survey nail on occasions.
+It is possible that you may notice our staff visit survey nail locations for short periods on occasions.

 The survey nails will be a series of points where we measure the Easting, Northings and Height at each location using a Global Navigation Satellite System (GNSS).
 We will then calculate the distance and angles between them.